DSCxUQ/notes/1-CLI.md

 What use is a folder if we cannot access it though?
 Enter the `cd <folder>` command, standing for *change directory*.
 Make sure to supply the full path of the directory that you want to access, or just the folder name if that folder is within the directory you are in!
 Confused?
 Have a play around with it :^)

+So we are able to enter folders, how do we back out of them?
+In every folder there are two 'special' folders - `.` representing the current folder (a concept we will review later) and `..` representing the parent directory.
+Therefore, if we wish to move to folder previous to the current, we can use `cd ..`.

 We may want to 'free' ourselves from our home directory and step to the root of the filesystem.
 This can be done with `cd /` to move to `/` folder, aka the root of the filesystem.

 Whoops!
-We want to get back to the home directory!
-Just use `cd` to quickly move back to your home directory.
+Lets say we got lost and want to get back to the home directory - Just use `cd` to quickly move back to your home directory.

 Before moving on, have a quick practice of moving around your filesystem.